 If you'd like to see what Florida's beaches looked like before hotels, restaurants and shops were built along the shores, plan a visit to Caladesi Island State Park.

 Caladesi Island, located a few miles north of Clearwater Beach, Florida, is a good place to escape the crowded and commercialized beaches, and collect shells, enjoy a picnic or find your own private beach.
 Caladesi Island is frequently listed as a “best beach” in the U.S.

 The uncrowded white sand beaches and warm waters of Caladesi Island are certainly one of its biggest draws.
 We visited on a June weekend, and we didn't need to walk far to get a big stretch of sand to ourselves.
 Other family friendly activities include a nature trail, kayak trail, picnic area, playground, concessions and modern restrooms.

-Here is what you need to know to decide if a trip to Caladesi Island will be worthwhile for your family.
+Here is what you need to know to plan your day at Caladesi Island State Park.

 Check the tides

 Finding seashells was one of the main reasons we planned a trip to Caladesi Island State Park.
 It's a lot easier for families to find good shells at because it is less crowded.